What's the Point of a Foil Character in Literature?

 Gatsby's foil character, Tom, serves to highlight the flaws and contradictions in Gatsby's character.
 Tom is a constant reminder of the world that Gatsby is trying to escape, with all its corruption and moral decay.
 At the same time, Tom's wealth and social standing make him a powerful adversary for Gatsby, and their rivalry over Daisy drives the plot of the novel.

-The relationship between Jay Gatsby and Tom Buchanan is a classic example of how a foil character can be used to enhance the protagonist.
-By contrasting Gatsby’s optimism and idealism with Tom’s cynicism and privilege, Fitzgerald creates a dynamic and compelling narrative that explores the complexities of the American Dream and the corrupting influence of wealth and power.
+By contrasting Gatsby's optimism and idealism with Tom's cynicism and privilege, Fitzgerald creates a dynamic and compelling narrative that explores the complexities of the American Dream and the corrupting influence of wealth and power.

-Tips for Creating a Foil Character
+Tips for Creating a Literary Foil

 But how do you go about creating a foil?
 I'm glad you asked.
 Here are some tips for creating your very own foil character.